 The Basics of Lobster Tail Preperation

-Cooking lobster tails always starts with deciding how to prepare lobster tails.
+Cooking lobster tails always starts with deciding how to prepare lobster tails, especially when you’re learning how to cook lobster tails.
 Different methods for cutting lobster tails are better suited to different recipes for lobster tails.
 When it comes to baking lobster tail, the most popular way to prepare your lobster tail is by either butterflying it or cutting the shell so the meat rests on top.
 This method is called piggyback.

 If you’ve ever ordered surf and turf at a steakhouse or high end restaurant, or indulged in the luxurious of a perfectly prepared lobster tail at your favorite restaurant, chances are it was cut in a piggyback style.
 Not only does this style of preparing lobster make a for a beautiful presentation, it also fully exposes the make allowing you to season it and baste it.
 In addition, it also makes for an easier way to remove the meat from the shell.
 Making lobster piggyback style is truly a classic preparation.